 The Sudbury Water District has established protocols to limit exposure and decrease the spread of COVID-19 in accordance with federal, state and local guidelines while in the workplace, out in the field and during in home/business appointments.

 Our first priority is the health and safety of our customers and employees.
-Our staff has undergone training regarding social distancing
+All in-home non-emergency appointments are suspended until further notice.

 FINAL METER READINGS (PROCEDURAL CHANGE, UNTIL FURTHER NOTICE)

 Using a smart-device home owners or real estate agents are requested to take (1) photo of the meter register dial and take (1) photo of the meter (including the 1st valve, 2nd valve and pressure reducing valve) demonstrating that there is no obstruction.
 Attach BOTH photo’s (.jpeg files) in an email message and send to email@example.com

 Once received along with required seller and buyer contact information a bill will processed and pay-off amount provided via emailed

 Final payment may be made by depositing a Certified Check or Money Order (cash is not recommended at this time) into into our Payment Drop-Box located immediately outside of our front entrance door at 199 Raymond Road (M-F 9 am-3:30 pm)

 Under the HELP menu click I WANT TO VIEW MY ACCOUNT HISTORY

 DETAILED ACCOUNT HISTORY menu, set your START-DATE and END-DATE to include two (2)-years of of history, click SEARCH

 Click on the PAPER ICON located to the far left of the menu to VIEW/DOWNLOAD your statement